materials / variations / toon

 The light map.
 Default is null.
 The lightMap requires a second set of UVs.

 The color map.
+May optionally include an alpha channel, typically combined with .transparent or .alphaTest.
 Default is null.
 The texture map color is modulated by the diffuse .color.

 The texture to create a normal map.
 The RGB values affect the surface normal for each pixel fragment and change the way the color is lit.
 Normal maps do not change the actual shape of the surface, only the lighting.
 In case the material has a normal map authored using the left handed convention, the y component of normalScale should be negated to compensate for the different handedness.